blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 Permissions can be provided in symbolic mode or octal mode.

+*A guide on file permissions is coming soon!*

 <!-- TODO - link to file permissions post -->

 #### examples